-The paediatric Neuromuscular Service provides assessment, advice and support, therapy and medical treatment to children and families affected by muscle and nerve conditions.
+The paediatric Neuromuscular Service provides assessment, advice, support, therapy and medical treatment to children and families affected by muscle and nerve conditions.
 This service is available to children and young people living in Sheffield, South Yorkshire, North Derbyshire, Lincolnshire and for youngsters with some specific neuromuscular conditions living in the Midlands.
-We are one of four centres commissioned nationally to provide SMA gene therapy in England.
+We are one of four centres commissioned nationally to provide Spinal Muscular Atrophy (SMA) gene therapy in England.

-We have close liaison with our respiratory team including ventilatory (prophylactic chest support), spinal surgical team (including prophylactic spinal support), cardiology, orthopaedics, endocrine and specialist metabolic bone team.
+We have close liaison with our respiratory team including ventilatory support (prophylactic chest support), spinal surgical team (including prophylactic spinal support), cardiology, orthopaedics, endocrine and specialist metabolic bone teams.